DeSc1998/parzig/README.md

 A parser generator which constructs its parsers at comptime.

-The way parsers and grammars written and used is heavily inspired by [tree-sitter](https://github.com/tree-sitter/tree-sitter).
+The way parsers and grammars are written and used is heavily inspired by [tree-sitter](https://github.com/tree-sitter/tree-sitter).

 # Usage